jonalvarezz/.com/contents/articles/replacing-redux-with-context-and-hooks/index.md

 If you are familiar with Flux-like patterns like Redux, you already know this.

-Now with this hook as part of the React library, you might not need to use other libraries for state management as React team will support this way of declaring changes.
+Now with this Hook as part of the React library, you might not need to use other libraries for state management as the React team will support this way of declaring changes to the state of the application.

 ## How is React.Context important here?

 React.useReducer will provide us a way to declare changes and mutate our state, as we do with Redux, however, we still need a way to easily _connect_ our deepest children with our states, without falling in [_prop drilling_](https://blog.kentcdodds.com/prop-drilling-bb62e02cb691).

-Context API is a built-in way to expose data through components without padding props down.
+Context API is a built-in way to expose data through components without passing props down.

 Therefore, what if we wrap our main component to handle the application's state with `React.useReducer` and we pass down the state using `React.Context`?

 ## Show me the code

-This is how the Store component ends like:
+This is how the Store component ends up being like:

 <p class="text-center">![Store Component](1-store.png)</p>
 <p class="text-center"><small>_See full version on [GitHub.com/jonalvarezz](https://github.com/jonalvarezz/react-next-example/blob/master/src/store/Store.js)_</small></p>